 - Understand complementary therapies such as chiropractic and hydrotherapy and when these might be appropriate (advising the owner to speak to their vet), and liaise with other professionals as and when necessary as part of a team for the benefit of the dog

-- Deal with all of types behaviour problems from separation anxiety to aggression, and be able to act as an expert witness in court
+- Deal with all of types behaviour problems from separation anxiety to aggression,

 - Be able to write an in depth tailored behaviour modification report to a client and a professional letter to the veterinary surgeon